jfmyers/String-Similarity/README.md

 ____
 <strong>In Python:</strong>
 <br>
-Include wordSim.py and charPair.py in your directory</li>
+Include wordSim.py and charPair.py in your directory.
 ```python
   from wordSim import similarity